Bridgeconn/usfm-grammar/Questions.md

 * the USX doc says within a chapter we can have _\\ip_ element.
 Hence added that to _metaScripture_
 * took away the rule that says, there should be a paraElement at the start of chapter
 * took away sections headings from the main JSON structure.
 Including them only as a metaScripture content.
 JSON follows Book-Chapter-verse structure now.
+* the paragraph markers(showing indentation) that appear within verses  should ideally be attached to the text that follows it.
+But we are attaching it to the verse marker immediatedly above it.